pattern-agentic/limousine/spec.md

 ## Persistent Storage - global

-Stores global data in a file `.limousine-project-driver` in the home directory of the user.
+Stores global data in a file `.limousine` in the home directory of the user.
 This should include:

 ```
 {
     "limousine-project": [
-        "<path/to/.limousine.project>",.
+        "<path/to/.limousine.proj>",
         ...
     ]
 }